ternava/Incremental-build/README.md

   - Delete all images: `docker rmi -f $(docker images -a -q)`

-### 5. How to REPLICATE the results presented in the paper?
+### 5. How to REPLICATE the experiments presented in the paper?

 In case the replication of experiments is aimed, then several directions are possible.
 For instance,